Cryptid Tarot Card Gallery

 I also like how the deck turns uncertainty into a reading method.
 With many Rider-Waite-Smith style decks, I might move quickly from image to keyword.
 With Cryptid Tarot, I slow down and ask: What has been seen?
 What is still hidden?
 Is the witness reliable?
 Is the fear protecting me, or is it making a shadow larger than it really is?
 Those questions are perfect for situations where the querent has clues but not proof.

-Card study: Page of Pentacles as the first strange clue
+Page of Pentacles: the first strange clue on the trail

 That is one of the deck’s best lessons.
 A strange sign is not automatically a bad sign.
 Sometimes the thing we do not recognize is simply new growth wearing an unfamiliar shape.
 In career, money, school, or creative readings, I would use this Page to ask what small clue deserves patient attention before the trail disappears.